tnkr-repos/html-css-js/html.md

 - Use the correct element for the job (`strong` for important text, `em` for emphasised text)
 - Why?
   - Search Engine Optimisation - Search engines use web crawlers, and if the page is not semantic, it won't be able to understand the contents of the webpage, thus ranking it low
   - Accessibility - Visually impaired users take the help of screen readers to access the web.
 If the HTML is not semantic, then screen readers won't be able to do their job properly
   - Maintainability - Reading and modifying the code becomes tough
 - Semantic sectioning refers to grouping content together.
+They won't change the layout of the webpage in any way.
 General format of website:
   - Header section (containing a navigation section)
   - Hero image
   - A main content section